-Average genetic diversity decreases from Middle-East (0.0023), Europe (0.0018) and to China (0.015), which also corresponds to the decreasing order of competition indices.
+Average genetic diversity decreases from Middle East (0.0023), Europe (0.0018) and to China (0.0015), which also corresponds to the decreasing order of competition indices.
 We thus tested more formally whether differences in genetic diversity could explain the observed difference among geographic areas.
 Genetic diversity had a positive and significant effect on rosette surface when it is used instead of population and area effects and the effect is significantly more positive without than with competitors (Table S6_A and Figure S1_A).
 Genetic diversity also had a positive effect on flowers number but the effect is only marginally significant (Table S6_B and Figure S1_B) and there is no significant interaction with the treatment level.
-Globally, the effect of genetic diversity is much weaker than the effect of geographic area and is not sufficient to explain the effect of geographic area on the competition index .
+Globally, the effect of genetic diversity is much weaker than the effect of geographic area and is not sufficient to explain the effect of geographic area on the sensitivity to competition.

 Discussion

 It has been recognized for a long time that the evolution of self-fertilization is often associated with a series of ecological traits, such as colonizing ability, annuality or weediness.
 These ideas were recently tested more formally with a meta-analysis, using Grime’s CSR theory of ecological strategies: selfing was found associated with ruderal habit and lower competiveness (Munoz et al. 2016).
-To better understand how competitive ability may vary with mating system we compared the effect of competition in four Capsella species differing by their mating system and ploidy level.
+To understand better how competitive ability may vary with mating system we compared the effect of competition in four Capsella species differing by their mating system and ploidy level.
 In the tetraploid selfer, C. bursa-pastoris, we also characterized the effect of competition across the expansion range of the species.
 Rapid range expansion thanks to good colonizing abilities is also an ecological attribute of selfing species (Randle et al. 2009; Grossenbacher et al. 2015), and has been suggested to be negatively associated with competitiveness (e.g. Burton et al. 2010).

 Competitive ability varies within and among Capsella species

 Using the number of flowers as a proxy for fitness, our results are in agreement with theoretical predictions: the outcrossing species, C. grandiflora, was the least sensitive to competition while the two diploid selfers, C. orientalis and C. rubella, were the most sensitive (Figure 2).
 The tetraploid selfer, C. bursa-pastoris, was intermediate between its two putative parents (Figure 2), and within the species, the sensitivity to competition increased from the possible region of origin to the expansion front (Figure 4).
 In a previous experiment, C. rubella was already found as the most sensitive to competition but no significant difference was found between C. grandiflora and C. rubella (Petrone Mendoza et al. 2018).
-However, in this experiment only Greek accessions were used for C. bursa-pastoris, mainly corresponding to the Middle East genetic cluster (Cornille et al. 2016).
-Here also, Middle East accessions of C. bursa-pastoris (Ic = 0.81, Figure 2) did not differ from C. grandiflora (Ic = 0.74, Figure 1).
+However, in that experiment only Greek accessions were used for C. bursa-pastoris, mainly corresponding to the Middle East genetic cluster (Cornille et al. 2016).
+Here too, Middle East accessions of C. bursa-pastoris (Ic = 0.81, Figure 2) did not differ from C. grandiflora (Ic = 0.74, Figure 1).
 The global difference between the two species was mainly attributable to the rest of the species range.